 I enjoyed this one more than others, and perhaps it’s because I read a lot of WW2 historical fiction that I’m able to enjoy Charlotte’s unique voice.
 Feldman gave us Charlotte’s life during the war, which didn’t wholly reflect that of others.
 It doesn’t show fully what is happening to the Jews, and that’s okay.
 The big story here is a mother’s fierce protection of their child and living with the guilt that comes with Charlotte’s situation.
 I find her guilt raw and honest.
 Part historical, part romance, this is a well-written, enjoyable read.
 Thank you, St. Martin’s, for sending this along!

-Paris Never Leaves You is available for preorder on Amazon for $9.99, it releases August 4th.
+Paris Never Leaves You is available on Amazon for $9.99.